pimoroni/enviro/documentation/destinations/wunderground.md

 When you provision your device enter the station ID and station key and Enviro will automatically start sending data on the schedule you have requested.

+Ensure you have enabled the sea level pressure option and provided accurate [elevation data](https://whatismyelevation.com/) if you want to return pressure data.

 You can view the dashboard for your station by clicking the station name on the [devices](https://www.wunderground.com/member/devices) page.